 The K – 12 Learning Commons are critical to the full realization of Punahou’s instructional philosophy, which must equip students to succeed in, and improve, a changing world.
-The K – 12 Learning Commons are two facilities – one in the Academy and one in the Junior School.
-Both are multi-age in scope and will encourage collaborations across all grades, forming part of every student’s experience throughout their whole Punahou career.
+Comprised of two facilities – one in the Junior School and one in the Academy – the K – 12 Learning Commons will form a central part of every student’s experience at Punahou.

 In the K – 12 Learning Commons, students will:

 - Build congruency between their experiences in school and the world;

 - Have access to the space and resources (technological, creative and human) that will help them to transform their questions into work that addresses real problems and audiences;

 - Collaborate with students and teachers from different classes, grades and disciplines;

 - Learn from outside experts and mentors who can broaden their thinking about relevant, real-world questions.

 Erik ’18 and Bobby’s ’19 story.
 Designing solutions to problems will be a hallmark of the K – 12 Learning Commons.
 Guided by the new Design Thinking, Makery, Engineering and Technology department, students will have access to the full range of resources they need to learn by addressing authentic challenges.

 In the K – 12 Learning Commons, faculty will:

 - Have a shared gathering space that facilitates partnership across grade levels and disciplines;